billthefarmer/diary/README.md

 ## Template
 You may use an entry template.
-If a template is set it will be copied to the current day's entry if it is blank.
+If a template is set it will be copied to today's entry if it is empty.
+Use the menu item to copy the template to the current entry if it is empty.

 ## Text
 You may receive text clips from another app.
 A date picker will pop